pd-gmit/atom-cheatsheet/atom_cheatsheet.md

 * You can select several sequential | non-sequential lines in a file by pressing <kbd>Ctrl</kbd> and then **Mouse-Left-Click** the line(s) you want to select.
 A blinking cursor will appear at each selected point in the file.
 You can now write to them (or edit them) all simultaneously!
 Press <kbd>Esc</kbd> to stop simultaneous editing.

+### Overtype mode
+A plugin exists that allows you "overtype" (type and replace/overwrite existing text) its called **atom-overtype-mode**.
+The "Insert" key does not work without this plugin.

 ### window